Peakboard/peakboard.github.io/content/_get_started/en-peakboard-designer.md

 You can open a preview of your visualization (1) or load it onto your Peakboard Box (2).
 With the button [General] (3) you can for example perform a software update and with the button [Project] (4) you can make basic settings for your visualization.
 You can also manage your Peakboard Boxes and Peakboard Edge via the corresponding buttons (5).
 In addition, you will find access to the script editor (6), the fonts (7) and the project colors (8) in the menu bar.

+At the bottom of the Peakboard Designer you will find a button to switch the language between English and German, as well as some zoom controls.

 ![Peakboard Designer menu bar](/assets/images/get_started/Peakboard-Designer_menu_en.png)

 ## 2.2 The explorer